Improvements throughout the pipeline bring greater biologic yields, as well as higher quality.

 Bioprocessing is the production of natural or genetically manipulated cells (or other organic parts).
 In the field of biologic pharmaceuticals, bioprocessing is used to generate proteins like monoclonal antibodies (mAbs), as well as viral vectors for the transmission of targeted gene therapies, and many other cutting-edge therapies.

 However, bioprocesses have long been known to tend toward inefficiency and high costs.
 In large part, this is due to the nature of the processes themselves: generating, harvesting and storing sizable quantities of proteins or cells will inevitably result in some lost product.
-Even so, bioprocesses can be analyzed and re-engineered to increase their efficiency, as well as the concentration, yield and quality of the final products.
+Even so, bioprocesses can be analyzed and re-engineered to increase their efficiency, helping contain those costs.

-These improvement-oriented analyses divide bioprocessing into upstream and downstream components.
-While upstream bioprocessing deals with early cell isolation, cultivation and banking in preparation for harvesting, downstream bioprocessing involves separating the resulting biomass, cell disruption, concentration, and other sub-processes concerned with isolating and concentrating the desired biologic product.
+Improvement-oriented analyses divide bioprocessing into upstream and downstream components.
+While upstream bioprocessing deals with early cell isolation, cultivation and banking in preparation for harvesting, downstream bioprocessing involves separating the resulting biomass, cell disruption, concentration, and other sub-processes concerned with isolating and concentrating the desired biologic product

 As a growing number of pharmaceutical developers compete to bring new biologic therapies to the clinical trial stage, and eventually to market, optimization of both upstream and downstream bioprocessing is essential for cost-effectiveness and effective competition in the marketplace.
-The following analysis breaks down some of today’s key concerns in the optimization of upstream and downstream bioprocesses.
+The following analysis breaks down some of today’s key concerns in the optimization of upstream and downstream bioprocesses, with a focus on cost containment.

 Upstream bioprocessing optimization focuses primarily on boosting production.